johanley/anne-of-green-gables-editions/README.md

 These _diff_ operations found 147 issues missed by the proof-reader.

-This branch has a Creative Commons Zero v1.0 Universal.
+The transcription in this branch has a Creative Commons Zero v1.0 Universal.
 That's equivalent to public domain.